riktenx/loot-filters/filter-lang.md

 A loot filter is a basic script that contains the following
 * Self-identifying metadata (filter name, description, etc.)
-* Any number of **matchers** - each being a tuple of condition and display config - that determines how to display items on the ground.
+* Any number of **rules** - each being a pair of a condition and a display config - that determines how to display items on the ground.

-For example, this is a simple loot filter with two matchers: one that highlights anglerfish, and another that highlights coins with a lootbeam:
+For example, this is a simple loot filter:

 ```
 meta {
   name = "riktenx/test";
+}

+// if anything is worth more than 10k, give it a special border
+apply (value:>10_000) {
+  borderColor = "#ff80ff";
 }

 // we really care about anglerfish